-Both caching and persisting are used to save the Spark RDD, Dataframe and Dataset’s.
-But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to user-defined storage level.
+Both caching and persisting are used to save the Spark RDD, Dataframe, and Dataset’s.
+But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to the user-defined storage level.

 Below are the advantages of using Spark Cache and Persist methods.

 Cost efficient – Spark computations are very expensive hence reusing the computations are used to save cost.

 Time efficient – Reusing the repeated computations saves lots of time.

 Execution time – Saves execution time of the job and we can perform more jobs on the same cluster.